 Located next door to Abu Dhabi’s International Airport, W Abu Dhabi has a jaw-dropping exterior and 499 pristine rooms and suites with floor-to-ceiling windows offering spectacular views of the racetrack or marina.
 This Marriott Bonvoy property is a category 4 property requiring a redemption of 20,000 points off-peak and usually 25,000 Bonvoy points to book a room.

 The W Abu Dhabi is located in Abu Dhabi’s most desirable destination, Yas Island.
-The hotel enjoys a stunning location, set half on land and half on water, and is connected to the Yas Marina Circuit with easy access to a wide range of attractions including theme parks, shopping malls, a golf course, beach, and a marina.
+The hotel enjoys a stunning location, set half on land and half on water, and is connected to the Yas Marina Circuit with easy access to a wide range of attractions including theme parks, shopping malls, a golf course, a beach, and a marina.